 How we can help

 If you would like to discuss any of the issues raised above please do contact us at Tish Press & Company.
-If you have a business in the London area we are able to provide comprehensive assistance with money laundering and High Value Dealers and HMRC matters such as:
+If you have a business in the Shenfield area we are able to provide comprehensive assistance with money laundering and High Value Dealers and HMRC matters such as: